ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 This docker image provides entry points that support automated CI/CD tasks.
 This image must be built locally before it can be used.

+The sample_deploy_pipeline folder contains an example Jenkins pipeline script and example Jenkins job that shows how to checkout BPM Studio projects generate the deployment artifacts for them and then deploy them in a single repeatable pipeline.
+See sample_deploy_pipeline/readme.txt for more information.

 Prerequisites
 -------------------------------------------------------------------------------